GP Connect: Access Record

 Benefits

-• Patient safety: Enabling community pharmacies to have more accurate, up-to-date information for patient care
+• Improved patient safety—thanks to more accurate, up-to-date information

 Pharmacy use of Access Record Structured

-Registered community pharmacy professionals can view the patient record directly within the consultation page of the CPCF IT system service module.
+Registered pharmacy professionals can view patient records directly within the consultation page of their CPCF IT system module.

-Registered community pharmacy professionals will have access to three clinical areas of the patient’s GP record:
+Pharmacy professionals will be able to access three areas of the patient’s GP record:

 • Medications

-• Uncategorised items – any data in the patient’s record that does not fit into one of the existing areas defined by GP Connect (weight, height, body mass index, pulse rate, smoking status, alcohol intake and blood pressure readings)
+• Uncategorised items – includes data that doesn’t fit into standard GP Connect categories (e.g. weight, height, BMI, pulse rate, smoking status, alcohol intake, blood pressure readings)

 • Investigations

-Pharmacy professionals should continue to use NCRS and other sources for additional clinical information, e.g. allergies
+Pharmacy teams should continue using NCRS and other sources (e.g. ShCR) for additional clinical information such as allergy data.

 Data flows

-GP practices have a process to enable Access Record – where required.
-See NHS England’s GP Connect Access Record information slide pack (coming soon).
+GP practices have a process to enable Access Record when needed.
+See NHS England’s Digital Transformation of Primary Care Slide Pack for details.

-If community pharmacy professionals think they should have access to information but don’t, they should contact their IT supplier.
+If pharmacy professionals believe they should have access but don’t, they should contact their IT supplier.

 Pharmacy agreement to use of GP Connect and data controller responsibilities

-Please read our page on GP Connect and the section on that webpage about the use of GP Connect data.
+Please read our [GP Connect webpage] and the section on data use responsibilities.

 Prescribing system Access Record: Structured rollout status (prescribing systems)